 The hearing instrument must never be exposed to extreme heat e.g. left inside a parked car in the sun.
 They must never be exposed to a lot of moisture e.g. steam baths, showers or heavy rain.
-They must NEVER be placed in microwave ovens or other ovens to dry!
+Nor must they be dried in microwave ovens or other ovens.

 Wipe the batteries carefully if moisture is present as it may affect their performance.
 Using an anti-humidity kit can help to avoid these problems and may even extend the life of the hearing instrument.
-A start-up anti-humidity kit is included with the Safari Hearing Aid Care Kit.
 Consult your Hearing Care Professional for further advice.